 never be connected to expansion devices.

 Warning!
-Connecting an external power source to this pin with the batteries installed can cause the batteries to EXPLODE, causing internal system damage and/or personal injury.
+Connecting an external power source to this pin with

 41 IOCHCKN(1) I I/O Channel Check.
 Provides the microprocessor with